aisk/pick/README.md

   multiple items by hitting SPACE
 - `min_selection_count`: (optional) for multi select feature to dictate a minimum of selected items before continuing
-- `excluded_indexes`: (optional) indexes excluded from the selector.
-Excluded indexes will make it that they wont be able to get selected and just skip over them
 - `screen`: (optional), if you are using `pick` within an existing curses application set this to your existing `screen` object.
 It is assumed this has initialised in the standard way (e.g. via `curses.wrapper()`, or `curses.noecho(); curses.cbreak(); screen.kepad(True)`)

 ## Community Projects